Not sure if Cinnaholic is right for you?

 Potential Mitigations

-• Having an experienced franchise accountant thoroughly review the franchisor's audited financial statements, including all footnotes and trends, is essential.
+• Your accountant must perform a detailed review of the franchisor's financial statements, including all footnotes and the auditor's report, to assess its stability.

 High Franchisee Turnover